CSC207-2022F-UofT/course-project-productive-potato-sloth/README.md

 6. Task Statistics

 7. Login and Creating an Account (Chhavi Shah, ConverseScholar)
-> The user is able to create a new account and
+> The user is able to create a new account and log into the application.

 ## Getting Started